-As always, the key is to deliver real content with independent value that also demonstrates a benefit of your offer … with a link, of course, to a well-crafted landing page at the end.
+The key to learning how to sell on a blog is to deliver real content with independent value that also demonstrates a benefit of your offer … with a link, of course, to a well-crafted landing page at the end.

 This person has a need, perhaps subscribes to your blog, but doesn’t yet know you offer a solution to their problem.

-This is where content marketing will shine for you.
+In this case, content marketing will help tremendously.
 This is the perfect person to offer a white paper, free report, multi-post tutorial delivered by email, webinar, or other high-value content.

 Be sure you’re engaging this reader’s attention, normally via an opt-in email list, so you can let them know about everything you have to offer.